irene-tang/fixasc/README.md

 * Help I lost a data file.
 	* Copies of every .edf should be stored on the Source computer.
 * Help my participant is looking at the blue dot but it's not triggering.
-	* Recalibration can be performed between blocks at each break point, but unfortunately we are not able to perform mid-block recalibration.
-In the meantime just guide the participant's gaze to find the trigger point, and remind them again to refrain from moving.
+	* Recalibration can be performed between blocks at each break point, but unfortunately we are not able to perform mid-block recalibration :( In the meantime just guide the participant's gaze to find the trigger point, and remind them again to refrain from moving.
 Some damage repair can hopefully be absolved when we run `fixAlign.R` on the ascii files.

 ## Additional support
 * If anything is buggy or unclear, please open an issue or pull request, or contact ~~itang1@swarthmore.edu~~ itang1@alumni.swarthmore.edu.
-* This repo is no longer actively being maintained as of May 2019.
+* This repo is no longer actively being maintained as of June 2019.

 [Back to top](#limerick1-workspace)